dipakrajput97/Laravel-Api/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

+Laravel Importants

+1) Installaton :

+ Please make sure that you intall composer in your machine.

+		way 1) > composer global require laravel/installer

+		     > laravel new “project name”

+		way2)>composer create-project --prefer-dist 						 laravel/laravel “project name”

+			>
+2) Run

+ >php artisan serve

+It will run on the http://127.0.0.1:8000 please visit.

+3) Database connection

+Just copy the all content from the root of your setup project .env-example file and create a new file with name .env with database credentials

+DB_CONNECTION=mysql
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=homestead
+DB_USERNAME=homestead
+DB_PASSWORD=secret

+4) Helpfull Commands

+	a) Model creation : > php artisan make:model “name of module”	-m

+	b) Migrate tables : > php artisan migrate

+ 	c) Database seeding : > php artisan make:seeder	“Name of seeder”
+					              > php artisan db:seed --class=”Name of the seeder”

+  d) Controller Creation : >php artisan make:controller “Name of Controller”

+5)Responce code

+    • 200: OK.
+The standard success code and default option.
+    • 201: Object created.
+Useful for the store actions.
+    • 204: No content.
+When an action was executed successfully, but there is no content to return.
+    • 206: Partial content.
+Useful when you have to return a paginated list of resources.
+    • 400: Bad request.
+The standard option for requests that fail to pass validation.
+    • 401: Unauthorized.
+The user needs to be authenticated.
+    • 403: Forbidden.
+The user is authenticated, but does not have the permissions to perform an action.
+    • 404: Not found.
+This will be returned automatically by Laravel when the resource is not found.
+    • 500: Internal server error.
+Ideally you're not going to be explicitly returning this, but if something unexpected breaks, this is what your user is going to receive.
+    • 503: Service unavailable.
+Pretty self explanatory, but also another code that is not going to be returned explicitly by the application.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of any modern web application framework, making it a breeze to get started learning the framework.